UMich-BipedLab/extrinsic_lidar_camera_calibration/README.md

 # extrinsic_lidar_camera_calibration
 **[Note]**
-This branch supports the functions stated in the last [paper](https://arxiv.org/pdf/1910.03126v1.pdf).
+This branch, original master branch, supports the functions stated in the last [paper](https://arxiv.org/pdf/1910.03126v1.pdf).
 Some of them have been removed from the master branch, which describes the latest [paper](https://arxiv.org/pdf/1910.03126v2.pdf).

 ## Overview
 This is a package for extrinsic calibration between a 3D LiDAR and a camera, described in paper: **Improvements to Target-Based 3D LiDAR to Camera Calibration** ([PDF](https://arxiv.org/pdf/1910.03126v1.pdf)).
 We evaluated our proposed methods and compared them with other approaches in a round-robin validation study, including qualitative results and quantitative results, where we use image corners as ground truth to evaluate our projection accuracy.